Do Chinchillas Make Good Pets?

 • Dust Baths – Chinchillas need to take a dust bath—in a specially-formulated dust product—a few times a week to keep their coats healthy.
 This can be messy, and some owners might have allergic reactions.

 In addition, chinchillas will live anywhere from 15 – 20 years, assuming they’re kept in good health.
 This can either be a pro or a con, depending on whether or not you’re committed—and want to make such a commitment—for that period of time.
 Generally speaking, chinchillas don’t make great pets for young children.
-The care, time investment, and handling needs aren’t suited for kids.
-Ask your Saint Lucie County vet if he or she thinks a chinchilla may be a good pet for you and your family structure.
-For the right person, a chinchilla can make a wonderful, loving pet that will provide years of happiness and companionship.
+Chinchillas as pets require specific care, time, and attention, making them less suitable for young children.
+It’s a good idea to consult with your Saint Lucie County vet to determine if a chinchilla fits well with your family’s lifestyle.
+For those who can meet their needs, chinchillas can be affectionate, long-lasting companions that bring joy for many years.